 Most wildlife professionals have not supported payment of funds (bounties) for removing animals suspected of causing damage, or posing threats of damage, for many years (Latham 1960).
-WS concurs because of several inherent drawbacks and inadequacies in the payment of bounties.
+The TWSP concurs because of several inherent drawbacks and inadequacies in the payment of bounties.
 Bounties are often ineffective at controlling damage over a wide area, such as across the entire State.
-The circumstances surrounding the removal of animals are typically arbitrary and completely unregulated because it is difficult or impossible to assure animals claimed for bounty were not lethally removed from outside the area where damage was occurring.
-In addition, WS does not have the authority to establish a bounty program.
+When a person claims a bounty, it is difficult or impossible to assure that people did not lethally remove animals outside an area where those species were causing damage.
+In addition, the WS program does not have the authority to establish a bounty program.